Are you struggling with how to deal with shame and guilt?

 If you need help, go to a counselor or pastor to help you let go and forgive yourself.
 There is no shame in doing that.
-In fact, it is the healthiest thing to do when you are stuck and can’t unravel your situation.
+In fact, it is the healthiest thing to do when you are stuck in shame and guilt and can’t unravel your situation.

 You don’t have to live a life full of shame.
 Jesus came to set you free from this kind of thinking.
 This is how to deal with shame and guilt.